christianburbon/isic_maskrcnn_copy/README.md

 ### Prediction Results
 The goal of the project is to reach an IoU score of >= 0.80, and this project has reached 0.85 on the test set where Figure 7 shows a boxplot of the IoU score distribution per image.
 It is known that there is only 1 object per image, and to account for the possibility of having detected multiple instances, the maximum IoU score per image was taken.
-One of the prediction results are shown in Figure 8, and its accompanying original image, and original mask in Figure 9 (see predictions folder for other results).
+One of the prediction results are shown in Figure 8 (where the number shown in the image is the model's prediction confidence), and its accompanying original image, and original mask in Figure 9 (see predictions folder for other results).

 ![IoU Boxplot](https://github.com/christianburbon/isic_maskrcnn_copy/blob/master/predictions/boxplot_ious.png)